RV Belgica (1884): Antarctic expedition

 In 1896, Patria was bought by Adrien de Gerlache for conversion to a research ship.
 On 4 July 1896, she was renamed Belgica.
 A 21-gun salute was fired during the renaming ceremony.
 De Gerlache raised funds for the expedition from the Société Royale Belge de Géographie.
 Loaded with 40 tons of food in 10,000 tins, on 16 August 1897, Belgica departed Antwerp, Belgium for the Antarctic, with a crew of 23.
 Led by de Gerlache, the expedition included Georges Lecointe as captain of Belgica.
 Other members of the expedition included Roald Amundsen, Henryk Arctowski, Antoni Dobrowolski and Emil Racoviţă.
 The overloaded Belgica broke down in the North Sea and was forced to put into Ostend for repairs.
 Two crewmen deserted there and two more crewmen went ashore without permission, returning to Belgica drunk.

 At one point, Belgica almost rammed the Belgian royal yacht.
 Rio de Janeiro, Brazil was reached on 6 October 1897.
 Frederick Cook joined the ship there.
-On reaching Montevideo, Uruguay, the cook was sacked and a Swedish replacement was hired.
+On reaching Montevideo, Uruguay, the cook was fired and a Swedish replacement was hired.
 On the voyage between Montevideo and Punta Arenas, Chile, the engineer allowed the boiler to run dry.
 He was dismissed when the ship reached Punta Arenas, which was on 1 December 1897.
 Further disciplinary problems at Punta Arenas resulted in the Chilean Navy being asked to intervene.
 The Swedish cook and three Belgian sailors were dismissed, and Belgica departed for the Antarctic somewhat undermanned.

 Sailor Carl Wiencke was lost overboard en route to Antarctica, Wiencke Island being named in his honour.
 Belgica crossed the Antarctic Circle on 15 February 1898.
 On 3 March, Belgica became wedged in the pack ice.
 The crew had not prepared for overwintering in Antarctica well.
 De Gerlache forbade the crew to eat the penguin and seal meat that had been stockpiled because he hated eating it.
 As a result, scurvy became a problem on board Belgica.
 Following the death of magnetician Emile Danco on 5 June 1898, the situation worsened.
 Morale worsened after the death of Nansen, the ship's cat, on 22 June.

 By 22 July, command of the ship was taken by Amundsen and Cook, as de Gerlache and Lecointe were too ill.
 Cook insisted that the men ate the penguin and seal meat, following which the crew rapidly recovered from the scurvy.
 The prospect of a second winter in Antarctica spurred the crew on in their efforts to free Belgica.
 On 14 February 1899, Belgica was finally freed from the ice, although it was another month before she was able to set sail for Punta Arenas, where she arrived on 28 March.
 Belgica was repaired in Punta Arenas, then sailed for Buenos Aires, Argentina.
 Leaving Buenos Aires on 14 August 1899, she sailed for home, arriving at Boulogne-sur-Mer on 30 October and Antwerp on 5 November, sparking national celebrations in Belgium.
 Following her return to Belgium in 1901, Belgica was again used for whaling.